List of busiest passenger flight routes: By available seats

 The following are the lists of the world's busiest flight routes based on the number of seats available in the flights scheduled in both directions.
 Note that these statistics do not consider the number of passengers actually carried (load factor).
 OAG did not conduct the busiest flights survey in 2020.
+As of 2025, all of the top 10 busiest routes are domestic.
+The busiest international route connects Hong Kong and Taipei–Taoyuan, ranked 11th overall.
+(See the international route table further below.)